ludwig-v/wireless-carplay-dongle-reverse-engineering/Updater-App.md

 Bundle seems to include CSS and some loading code at the very end.
 Weird since the CSS is also available as a separate file.
 No frameworks or libraries that seem obvious to me.

 There is a server component to this in the `cgi-bin/` folder, but those files are compiled binaries and I don't know what to make of them.
 That said, a lot of the data seems to map to various scripts and binaries found in the firmware, so it might not be too hard to replicate it.

+Dongle settings are saved as files under `/etc`, such as `BackgroundMode`, `MediaQuality`

+Check the QuickDiff link for diffs: https://quickdiff.net/?unique_id=DA549395-6EC9-4B7D-1A26-94CFA732C7FA

 ### Internationalization